tomhar92/Titanic-Kaggle-Challenge/README.md

 # Titanic Kaggle Challenge

 This is a dataset that was on the site kaggle.com.
 It was presented as a part of educational data science contest.
-I was given a set of parameters on the passangeres aboard the titanic, and I was supposed to predict whether they will survive the sinkage or not.
+I was given a set of parameters on the passengers aboard the titanic, and I was supposed to predict whether they will survive the sinkage or not.
 In order to do so, I have used python libraries: Numpy, Pandas, Seaborn, and scikit-learn package.
 [See the challenge](https://www.kaggle.com/c/titanic)

 ## Prerequisites